codingforpleasure/customized-workspace/Ubuntu/useful-resources/fastai.md

 Freezing prevents the weights of a neural network layer from being modified during the backward pass of training.
 You progressively 'lock-in' the weights for each layer to reduce the amount of computation in the backward pass and decrease training time.

 We ask FastAI and Pytorch, So when we train don't (backproporgate the gradients into those first layers) which means Don't  recalculate the weights of the first layers only calculate to the new layers.
-This way we would avoid changing weights of the

 ## Unfreeze